emberjs/website/source/blog/2019-01-11-the-ember-times-issue-80.md

 ## [DecEmber is over?
 Collect your gift!](https://airtable.com/shrm9o5W89wsAa1Tq)
 [DecEmber](https://www.emberjs.com/blog/2018/11/29/december-event.html) has wrapped up and it seems to have been a big hit!
 There were many contributions to `ember-learning` repos and it is all thanks to the awesome Ember community!

 Did you participate in **DecEmber**?
-You are eligable for a nice gift!
-Just fill out the form and enjoy!
+You are eligible for a nice gift!
+Just [fill out the form](https://airtable.com/shrm9o5W89wsAa1Tq) and enjoy!

 ---
 ## [Decorators in FCP 🤓](https://github.com/emberjs/rfcs/pull/408)